DONATE BLOOD | MHS GENESIS | NMCP NOTICES | COVID-19

 Commanding Officer, Navy Medicine Readiness and Training Command (NMRTC) Portsmouth

-Captain Feldman is a native of San Diego, California the son of a Naval Flight Officer.
-A graduate of Duke University with a dual degree in biomedical and electrical and computer engineering in 1997, he was accepted to the Health Professions Scholarship Program and graduated from Eastern Virginia Medical School in Norfolk Virginia in 2001.
+Captain Feldman is a native of San Diego, California, and the son of a Naval Flight Officer.
+A graduate of Duke University with a dual degree in biomedical and electrical and computer engineering in 1997, he was accepted to the Health Professions Scholarship Program and graduated from Eastern Virginia Medical School in Norfolk, Virginia, in 2001.

-He returned to the Naval Medical Center, Portsmouth Virginia and served in numerous positions throughout the hospital including the Director of Pediatric Specialty Services, Inpatient Medical Director, Associate Director of Medical Services, and Chairman of the Pediatric Department while maintaining full time clinical practice.
-He established the first clinical directorate of the Tidewater Multi-Service Market Pediatric Service Line, partnering with the Air Force and Army to expand inpatient services in the tidewater region.
+Feldman returned to NMCP and served in numerous positions throughout the medical center including the Director of Pediatric Specialty Services, Inpatient Medical Director, Associate Director of Medical Services, and Chairman of the Pediatric Department while maintaining a full-time clinical practice.
+He established the first clinical directorate of the Tidewater Multi-Service Market (now known as the Defense Health Agency Network) Pediatric Service Line, partnering with the Air Force and Army to expand inpatient services in the Tidewater region.

-Experienced in humanitarian assistance and disaster response, Captain Feldman deployed with the USNS COMFORT (T-AH 20) as the Pediatric Department Head in support of Continuing Promise 2011 and subsequently served as the Director of Medical Services from 2011-2015, including extensive mission development for Continuing Promise 2013 and 2015.
+Experienced in humanitarian assistance and disaster response, he deployed with USNS COMFORT (T-AH 20) as the Pediatric Department Head in support of Continuing Promise 2011, and he subsequently served as the Director of Medical Services from 2011-2015, including extensive mission development for Continuing Promise 2013 and 2015.

-From 2008-2014, he led the Uniformed Services Oncology Consortium to ensure access to over 50 active clinical research treatment protocols for children and active duty patients with cancer to ensure that military dependents received cutting edge therapy.
-He served as the government sponsor for the Health Outcomes Center of Excellence from 2013-2019 leveraging DoD data to help military investigators address drug safety, epidemiology and health disparities.
+From 2008-2014, he led the Uniformed Services Oncology Consortium to ensure access to over 50 active clinical research treatment protocols for children with cancer to ensure that military dependents received cutting edge therapy.
+He served as the government sponsor for the Health Outcomes Center of Excellence from 2013-2019 which leveraged DoD data to help military investigators address drug safety, epidemiology, and health disparities.

 Commanding Officer